-As in an old fisherman’s house...
+Like in an old fisherman’s house...

-In the first half of the 20th century, a fisherman called Martin Purwin (1857–1943) lived with his wife and three children in the part of the farm where the fisherman’s ethnographic museum is today.
-Following the death of his wife in 1907, he married Ana Peleikis (1875–1951) from Preila, who brought her son Johan Peleikis (1905–1994).
-They had two more children.
-Subsequently, Johan took over his stepfather’s fishing business, and in 1932 he married Henrietta Kubillus (1909–1981) from Preila.
-The couple had five children, and in 1944 the family moved to northern Germany, like most of the population of the Curonian Spit.
+The farmstead was built by local craftsmen in 1927 and consisted of two connected buildings, which was a typical layout at the time: once the offspring of the family got married, an extension to a house was built and the new family settled next to the parents.
+In the 20th century, a fisherman called Martin Purwin (1857–1943) lived with his wife and three children in the part of the house which today houses the Ethnographic Fisherman’s Museum.
+Following the death of his wife in 1907, he married Ana Peleikis (1875–1951) from Preila, who brought her son Johan Peleikis (1905–1994) along.
+They had two more children together.
+Later on, Johan took over his stepfather’s fishing business, and in 1932 married Henrietta Kubillus (1909–1981) from Preila.
+The couple had five children, and in 1944, the family moved to northern Germany, like most of the population of the Curonian Spit.

 The farmstead was severely damaged by drift ice in 1970.
-With strong south-easterly winds blowing, drift ice came dangerously close to the house, where the sleeping master of the household must have experienced a most unexpected ‘ride’ together with the house.
+With strong south-easterly winds blowing, drift ice came dangerously close to the house, where the sleeping master of the household must have experienced the most unexpected ‘ride’ together with the house.